frederic-perez/AmE-dictionary/data/dictionary.md

 __panned out__
 __panoply__ _n_ :three: __1__ An impressive or striking array or arrangement. _A panoply of colorful flags._
 __panorama__ _n_
-__pant__ _v_ :six: (panted, panting) To breathe quickly with short breaths, usually with your mouth open, because you have been doing some physical exercise, or because it is very hot: _She finished the race panting heavily._ _Breathless and panting into the microphone._ _In his pain he panted like a dog._
+__pant__ _v_ :seven: (panted, panting) To breathe quickly with short breaths, usually with your mouth open, because you have been doing some physical exercise, or because it is very hot: _She finished the race panting heavily._ _Breathless and panting into the microphone._ _In his pain he panted like a dog._
 __pantalons__ _n_
 __pantophagous__ _adj_
 __pantoscopic__ _adj_ _Pantoscopic tilt._